emanuelfeld/poirot/README.rst

 Running Poirot as a Pre-Commit Hook
 =====================================
+By setting up a pre-commit hook to run Poirot, you can have Poirot automatically run whenever you try to commit changes from the command line.

+Poirot will then check these staged changes for whatever patterns you want.
+If there are any matches, you will have the option to cancel or go ahead with the commit.
+Then you can fix anything amiss and re-commit.

 For a Single Repository
 _______________________
 To set up a pre-commit hook for a particular repository, first install Poirot and then run the following from the repository's root directory: